Adrien Brody: 19892002: Beginnings and breakthrough

-Brody appeared on Saturday Night Live on May 10, 2003, his first TV work.
-During this appearance, he controversially gave an introduction for Jamaican reggae musical guest Sean Paul, while wearing faux dreadlocks and using a Jamaican accent.
-It was reported at the time that he had improvised the bit, causing him to be banned from Saturday Night Live, however it was later revealed it was part of the dress rehearsal too.
-Other TV appearances include NBC's The Today Show, and on MTV's Punk'd after being tricked by Ashton Kutcher.
+20032013: Post-The Pianist work

-After The Pianist, Brody appeared in four very different films.
-In Dummy (released in 2003, but originally shot in 2000, just prior to his work in The Pianist), he portrayed Steven Schoichet, a socially awkward aspiring ventriloquist in pursuit of a love interest (his employment counsellor).
-He learned ventriloquism and puppetry for the role (under the tutelage of actor/ventriloquist Alan Semok) convincingly enough to perform all of the voice stunts and puppet manipulation live on set in real time, with no subsequent post dubbing.
+After The Pianist, Brody appeared in four distinctively different films.
+In Dummy (released in 2003, but originally shot in 2000, just prior to his work in The Pianist), he portrayed Steven Schoichet, a socially awkward aspiring ventriloquist in pursuit of a love interest (his employment counsellor, played by Vera Farmiga).
+He learned ventriloquism and puppetry for the role (under the tutelage of actor and ventriloquist Alan Semok) convincingly enough to perform all of the voice stunts and puppet manipulation live on set in real time, with no subsequent post dubbing.
 He played Noah Percy, a mentally disabled young man, in the film The Village, by M. Night Shyamalan, shell-shocked war veteran Jack Starks in The Jacket, writer Jack Driscoll in the 2005 King Kong remake, and father-to-be Peter Whitman in The Darjeeling Limited by Wes Anderson.
 King Kong was both a critical and box office success—it grossed $550 million worldwide, and is Brody's most successful film to date, financially.
 He reprised his role voicing Driscoll in the video game adaptation of the film.
 Additionally, Brody played a detective in Hollywoodland.
 He has also appeared in Diet Coke and Schweppes commercials, as well as Tori Amos' music video for "A Sorta Fairytale".

-On January 5, 2006, Brody confirmed speculation that he was interested in playing the role of The Joker in 2008's The Dark Knight. and also met with director Christopher Nolan.
+On January 5, 2006, Brody confirmed speculation that he was interested in playing the role of The Joker in 2008's The Dark Knight, and also met with director Christopher Nolan.
 However, Nolan and Warner Bros. decided instead to cast Heath Ledger in the role.
 He was also in talks with Paramount to play Spock in J. J. Abrams' Star Trek, but it ultimately went to Zachary Quinto.
 In 2009, he starred in Splice, a science-fiction film written and directed by Vincenzo Natali.
 Originally a Sundance film, Splice was adopted by Dark Castle Entertainment and distributed by Warner Bros.
 In 2010, he played the star role of Royce in Predators (a sequel to the original Predator), directed by Nimród Antal and produced by Robert Rodriguez.

-In 2011, Brody starred in a Stella Artois beer ad called "Crying Jean" that premiered right after half-time of Super Bowl XLV as part of Stella's "She Is a Thing of Beauty" campaign.
+In 2011, Brody starred in a Stella Artois beer commercial called "Crying Jean" that premiered right after half-time of Super Bowl XLV as part of Stella's "She Is a Thing of Beauty" campaign.
 He appeared in Woody Allen's 2011 Academy Award-winning comedy, Midnight in Paris as Salvador Dalí.
 On January 16, 2012, Brody made his debut as a runway model for Prada Men Fall/Winter 2012 show.